 - 175 to 200 Square Feet: a lot of homes have their dining areas and kitchens combined into a common room.
 This increases the overall size of the kitchen and adds functionality.
 It is, however, stretching the meaning of the term ‘kitchen’ due to the added dining space.

-- 100 Square Feet: is a traditional benchmark (10 X 10) and is used by the cabinet industry.
-Its commonly used to help calculate costs for renovation projects.
+- 100 Square Feet: is the size of a traditional kitchen design style (10 X 10) and is used by the cabinet industry.
+It's commonly used to help calculate costs for renovation projects.

 As the above figures show, average is a relative term and what is average for one range of homes won’t necessarily be the average for larger (or smaller) ones.
 It is also important what the average home size really is.
 The average home is not 4,800 square feet—it's 2,392 sq. feet.
 Taking the common size of a kitchen (10% to 15% of total floor space) this means an average kitchen in an average home is 240 to 360 square feet.
 Also, this doesn’t include condos or apartments which have kitchens that are only 100 to 200 square feet on average.

-When remodeling your kitchen it's important to not be overly influenced by home improvement media material which is focused on selling you the most expensive and largest projects possible.
-As noted above this is focused on financial gain and not necessarily your own wants or desired goals.
-When remodeling your kitchen you want to do business with a company that puts your goals first and offers a free in-home consultation to discuss what you want and not necessarily what’s in someone else's interest.
+When remodeling your kitchen, it's essential to work with a company that puts your goals first and offers a free in-home consultation to discuss what you want and not necessarily what’s in someone else's interest.